ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance_metric %}

-**Description:** Atomic Level Instance Service Ping Metric data For All Metrics by Instance, Host, Metric, DateTime
+**Description:** Atomic Level Instance Service Ping Metric data For All Metrics by Ping
-- The data includes a single row per Instance, Host, Metric and Ping Created Time.
+- The data includes a single row per Ping and Metric.
 The basic Id's for Subscription, Product and Location are included.

 **Data Grain:**
-- dim_instance_id
-- dim_host_id
+- dim_ping_instance_id
 - metrics_path
-- ping_created_at

 **Filters:**
 - UUID is NOT NULL  -  Filter In-Valid Data from Source